I regularly get emails from male Moral Fibres readers asking about men’s ethical clothing companies.

 H.O.V. – H.O.V. sell fashion-led men’s vintage clothing, with prices from £9.

-Oxfam* – Oxfam have a super collection of secondhand clothes for sale on their website, so you don’t have to spend hours wandering round charity shops.
+Oxfam* – Oxfam have a super collection of secondhand clothes for sale on their website, so you don’t have to spend hours wandering around charity shops.
 Instead, grab a beer or a coffee and peruse their secondhand collection from the comfort of your sofa.

-Wolfe Academy – Wolfe Academy sell a large selection of Earth Positive t-shirts printed with water based inks, and offer free shipping on orders over £25.
+Wolfe Academy – Wolfe Academy sell a large selection of Earth Positive t-shirts printed with water-based inks, and offer free shipping on orders over £25.

 Budget – ££

 Arthur and Henry – classic shirts for the ethical man.

 Cock and Bull Menswear – classic designs (think flat caps, bespoke tweed, and more) all made in the UK.

 Ethical Superstore* – a one-stop-shop for a wide variety of ethical brands.